daolicloud/daolinet-openstack/README.md

 Top-Level Features
 ------------------
-* Resource efficient connection: Connection of containers does not consume server resource when the containers are not in active communication.
+* Resource efficiency: Connection of containers does not consume server resource when the containers are not in active communication.
 You get more out of your server resource.

 * Distribution anywhere: Docker servers can be laptops or PCs inside the firewalls of your office or home, servers in your own datacenter, or virtual machines in public clouds such as AWS.
 Trans-datacenter traffic is always encrypted.

-* Network virtualization: A container can keep IP address unchanged after moving physical locations.
+* Network virtualization: You can choose any CIDR IP addresses for your containers, and a container can keep IP address unchanged after moving physical locations.

 * Multi-tenancy isolation: Networks of different tenants are completely isolated from one another.